 Exception: I don’t feel the dryer balls really do the job for fleece.
-I find that anything fleecy comes out with a fair bit of static in it, which I hate, so I still keep a small box of Shaklee dryer sheets in my laundry room for occasions when I dry anything made of fleece (like my fleece sheets).
-They’re veggie based, fragrance free and they’re biodegradable.
+I find that anything fleecy comes out with a fair bit of static in it, which I hate, so I hang all of my fleece to dry.

 NOTE: Norwex dryer balls don’t like extreme cold.
 In the winter months, remove them from the dryer between loads.
 Otherwise, they can just sit in there all the time.